A.E. Finley YMCA

 How you can help:

-YMCA of the Triangle
+Association/YMCA of the Triangle

 The YMCA of the Triangle Area YOTA Swim Team is an association-wide team comprised of competitors of all ages and skill levels.
 YOTA offers opportunities for swimmers of many different levels and abilities.
 This is a year-round activity that emphasizes teamwork, sportsmanship and personal achievement.
 YOTA Swim Team volunteers will have the opportunity to volunteer at swim meets as timers, meet officials, travel trip chaperones, parent advisory committee members and more.
 Each YOTA swim team volunteer will need to read and agree to the Minor Athlete Abuse Prevention Policies before volunteering.
+If you are not a member of the YOTA swim team, but would like to volunteer, please reach out to one of the contacts listed below for more information regarding the location of the event.

 How you can help: